BALA22-cyber/Homework-3-Collaborative-Data-Wrangling-EDA/README.md

 The average price of a game on Steam is \$7.06.
 The standard deviation of prices is \$12.56.

 Since the standard deviation is so large, we infer there are outliers in the data that pull the average price up.
-For example, we find that 'The Leverage Game' is $1000!
+When we look at the data we find that 'The Leverage Game' is $1000!

 Here is a histogram of game prices: